roschmsi/tsjepa/README.md

 ### Pre-training
-The pre-training of our TS-JEPA model on time series with a masking ratio of 50 % and non-overlapping patches of size 8 can be initiated as follows:
+The pre-training of our TS-JEPA model on time series with a masking ratio of 50 % and non-overlapping patches of size 8 can be initiated with the following command.

 ```bash
 python3 main.py \